rucio/k8s-tutorial/README.md

 ## Installation of Rucio + FTS + Storage

-_Before executing the following commands, please change directory to the cloned repo location_
+_NOTE: Before executing the following commands, please change directory to the cloned repo location_

+_NOTE: Replace the pod IDs with the ones from your instance, they change every time_

+* Check if you have previously done this before and want to reset from scratch.
+In that case, check if there's an old PostgreSQL database lying around, and find&remove it with `kubectl describe pvc` && `kubectl delete pvc data-postgres-postgresql-0`

-* Install the main Rucio database (PostgreSQL):
+* Install a fresh new Rucio database (PostgreSQL).

       helm install postgres bitnami/postgresql -f postgres_values.yaml

+* Wait for PostgreSQL to finish starting.
+Output should be STATUS:Running.

+      kubectl get pods

 * Run init container once to setup the Rucio database once the PostgreSQL container is running:

       kubectl apply -f init-pod.yaml

+* Watch the output of the init container to check if everything is fine.
+Pod should finish with STATUS:Completed

+      kubectl logs -f init

-* Install the Rucio server:
+* Install the Rucio server and wait for it to come online:

       helm install server rucio/rucio-server -f server.yaml

+      kubectl logs -f server-rucio-server-7fffc4665d-ts67v rucio-server

 * Prepare a client container for interactive use:

       kubectl apply -f client.yaml

-* Jump into the client container and check if the clients are working:
+* Once the client container is in STATUS:Running, you can jump into it and check if the clients are working:

       kubectl exec -it client /bin/bash

       rucio whoami

-* Install the XRootD storage systems:
+* Install the XRootD storage systems.
+This will start three instances of them.

       kubectl apply -f xrd.yaml

-* Install the FTS database (MySQL):
+* Install the FTS database (MySQL) and wait for it to come online.

       kubectl apply -f ftsdb.yaml

+      kubectl logs -f fts-mysql-db7988d96-gn6dw

 * Install FTS, once the FTS database container is up and running:

       kubectl apply -f fts.yaml

+      kubectl logs -f fts-server-7cb5d7c789-scg6c

 * Install the Rucio daemons: